 In many cases, internal data leaks happen because too many users are granted access to sensitive information.
 Cybercriminals know and will always try to obtain information from inside users.

 Solution: Account Hierarchy and Internal Audits

-Have your IT team implement account hierarchy to determine who has the right to view, edit, or share certain files and also implement an audit procedure that must be done regular bases, and that focus on what kind of information users uploading and downloading and/or modifying
+Have your IT team implement account hierarchy to determine who has the right to view, edit, or share certain files and also implement an audit procedure that must be done on a regular basis, and that focuses on what kind of information users uploading and downloading and/or modifying.

 5. Unprotected data